Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 // redefined method of  V3d_LayerMgr
 void  MyLayerMgr::Redraw ()
 {
    Quantity_Color aRed (Quantity_NOC_RED);
    myOverlayLayer->SetColor (aRed);
    myOverlayLayer->DrawRectangle (0, 0, 100, 100);
 }
 ~~~~~

 The layer contains layer items that will be displayed on  view redraw.
 Such items are *Visual3d_LayerItem* entities.
-To manipulate *Visual3d_LayerItem* entities assigned to the layer’s internal list you can use the following methods:
+To manipulate *Visual3d_LayerItem* entities assigned to the layer's internal list you can use the following methods:

 ~~~~~
    void  Visual3d_Layer::AddLayerItem (const Handle (Visual3d_LayerItem)&  Item)
    void  Visual3d_Layer::RemoveLayerItem (const Handle (Visual3d_LayerItem)&  Item)
    void  Visual3d_Layer::RemoveAllLayerItems ()
    const  Visual3d_NListOfLayerItem& Visual3d_Layer::GetLayerItemList ()
 ~~~~~
-The layer’s items are rendered when the method *void  Visual3d_Layer::RenderLayerItems()* is  called by the graphical driver.
+The layer's items are rendered when the method *void  Visual3d_Layer::RenderLayerItems()* is  called by the graphical driver.

 The *Visual3d_LayerItem* has virtual methods that are  used to render the item:
 ~~~~~